 The Corporation is focused on the exploration of gold in British Columbia.
-The Corporation's general and administrative expenses increased to \$1,557,816 from the 2019 comparative amount of \$1,086,638.
-The increase in general and administrative expenses is primarily a result of increased consulting, marketing, office and administrative and professional fees related to the business of the Corporation for the year ended September 30, 2020.
+The Corporation's general and administrative expenses increased to \$1,836,405 from the 2020 comparative amount of \$1,557,816.
+The increase in general and administrative expenses is primarily a result of increased marketing, office and administrative related to the business of the Corporation for the year ended September 30, 2021.